yuval/yuvalmerhav.com/content/posts/2023-12-18-blogging-again.md

 5.  **Email subscription form:** Many options available.
 I went with ConvertKit that has a free version for up to 1000 subscribers.
 I created a form (Grow -> Landing pages & forms) and then added the js code snippet it created to my forked Papermod repo `layouts/_default/baseof.html`.
 You can check my Github as both the website code and the fork are public.
 6. **Email Redirection and Update on ConvertKit:** Set up a custom email redirect (from contact@[my-domain] to my personal Gmail address) on CloudFlare and updated it on ConvertKit.
 This is not required but they recommend not using a free email like Gmail to send the subscription confirmation.

 You should also add a config.yml file under the papermod theme repo.
 You can find a site example [here](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite).
+Another great site and one I learned a lot from is [Yanir Seroussi's blog](https://github.com/yanirs/yanirseroussi.com).

 So far I didn't need to pay anything besides acquiring the domain name.